abdifardin/abdifardin.github.io/_posts/2021-09-15-harzaan-performance-optimization.markdown

 ---

 *Harzaan is Iraq's leading classified ads platform, connecting millions of users with local deals and opportunities.
-Learn more about our technical journey at [harzaan.com](https://harzaan.com).*
+Learn more about our technical journey at [Harzaan project](/harzaan).*